-The Fund has an investment in UBT Invest Commercial Credit Fund ("Commercial Credit Fund").
+The Fund has an investment in Vision Invest Commercial Credit Fund (formerly known as "UBT Invest Commercial Credit Fund") ("Commercial Credit Fund").
 One LS Pty Limited ("Trustee") is the Trustee of Commercial Credit Fund and is a subsidiary of One Investment Group ("OIG").
 The Responsible Entity of the Fund is also a subsidiary of OIG.
 The Fund owns all units in the Commercial Credit Fund, with the exception of 1 residual unit.

-The transactions during the year and balances as at 31 December 2022 between the Fund and Commercial Credit Fund are as disclosed in notes 5, 8, 9, 10 and 11.
+The transactions during the year and balances as at 31 December 2023 between the Fund and Commercial Credit Fund are as disclosed in notes 5, 8, 9 and 10.

-The transactions during the year and balances as at 31 December 2022 between Commercial Credit Fund and related parties of the Fund are as follows:
+The transactions during the year and balances as at 31 December 2023 between Commercial Credit Fund and related parties of the Fund are as follows: